leahevy/template-python-project/README.md

 A Python template project for a basic and reusable Python project layout with a setup.py file.

+## Configure

+To configure the template for your project run `./configure.sh` and modify the *README.md* file and change the *./img/template-python-with-setup.png* image.

+Don't forget to delete the *./configure.sh* file afterwards.

 ## Features

 - Command with main function and typer.